FixedEffects/FixedEffectModels.jl/README.md

 3. With the option `save = true`, estimates for the high dimensional fixed effects are obtained after regressing the residuals of the full model minus the residuals of the partialed out models on `D` using the package [FixedEffects.jl](https://github.com/matthieugomez/FixedEffects.jl)

 ## GPU
 The package has support for GPUs (Nvidia), thanks to Paul Schrimpf.
-This makes it an order of magnitude faster.
+This makes the package an order of magnitude faster for complicated problems.

 ```julia
 using CuArrays, FixedEffectModels